PORTLAND, Maine (AP) - One of the two critical areas where New England fishermen search for cod may be in even worse shape than suspected.

 PORTLAND, Maine (AP) — One of the two critical areas where New England fishermen search for cod may be in even worse shape than suspected.

 Fishing managers already knew stocks of Georges Bank's cod were thin.
-New data from the Northeast Fisheries Science Center says research boats fishing the broad swath of elevated sea floor off Massachusetts caught less of the fish per trip this past spring than all but one spring season dating back to 1968.
+New data from the Northeast Fisheries Science Center says research boats fishing the broad swath of elevated sea floor off Massachusetts caught less of the fish per tow this past spring than all but one spring season dating back to 1968.